 the interrelationship of these areas that is vital to understanding the basis of patient-centered

-Five Introductory Pharmacy Practice Experiences (IPPEs) that expose students to
+- Five Introductory Pharmacy Practice Experiences (IPPEs) that expose students to a

 of pharmacy.
 IPPEs help students develop the requisite knowledge, skills, attitudes

 and values for the provision of patient-centered care.

 - Didactic elective courses in the third professional year that provide students an

 opportunity to enhance their knowledge of topics in specific areas.
 Electives may

 include, but are not limited to, the following:

 - Pharmaceutical Marketing and Industry in the Information Age

 - Case Studies in Critical Care and Nutrition Support